FARE Clinical Network

 As the leading advocacy organization working on behalf of the 15 million Americans with food allergies and the largest private funder of food allergy research, FARE is committed to advancing life-changing and life-saving research that will improve the lives of individuals managing food allergies.

 Created by FARE in 2015 with an initial investment of more than $2 million, the FARE Clinical Network is a bold initiative that aims to accelerate the development of drugs for patients with food allergies as well as improve the quality of care for this serious illness.
-The FARE Clinical Network, which now comprises 27 centers of excellence across the country, brings members together for a common goal of ensuring that patients with food allergies have access to state-of-the-art diagnosis, treatments and research.
+The FARE Clinical Network, which now comprises more than two dozen centers of excellence across the country, brings members together for a common goal of ensuring that patients with food allergies have access to state-of-the-art diagnosis, care, research and clinical trials.

 The FARE Clinical Network is a powerful driver of collaboration to advance the field of food allergy.
 Under FARE's leadership and coordination, the centers of excellence selected to participate in this nationwide network:

-- develop best practices for the care of patients with food allergies, and
+- develop best practices for the care of patients with food allergies

-- contribute to the development of a national food allergy patient registry and biorepositories.
+- contribute to the development of the FARE Patient Registry and food allergy biorepositories

 The FARE Clinical Network will continue to add new members and commit additional investments in order to provide access to more patients.